-Name: John R MelkiQualifications: BSc (Hons), PhD
+Name: John R Melki Qualifications: BSc (Hons), PhD

 Experience: Dr. Melki has led the commercialisation efforts of Genetic Signatures as Chief Executive Officer since 2011.
-Dr. Melki originally joined Genetic Signatures in 2003 where he was responsible for leading the commercialisation of two research products (worldwide) and five diagnostic products (locally and Europe) in the role of Senior research focus was in the sodium bisulphite conversion of DNA which is at the core of Genetic Signatures' 3baseTM technology.

-Principal Research Scientist.
+Dr. Melki originally joined Genetic Signatures in 2003 where he was responsible for leading the commercialisation of two research products (worldwide) and five diagnostic products (locally and Europe) in the role of Senior Principal Research Scientist.
 He has authored over 20 peer-reviewed articles and is listed as an inventor on eight patent applications.
 Dr. Melki received his BSc from the University of New South Wales and his PhD from the University of Sydney, where his thesis was awarded the Peter Bancroft Prize from the Medical School.
-His primary
+His primary research focus was in the sodium bisulphite conversion of DNA which is at the core of